 The soldiers stationed in the Ōmichi gardening sheds to ensure the security of water for fire-fighting considered the watering of bonsai there a waste.
 They would glare angrily at the poor gardeners who had, instead, to work from morning to night digging foxholes.
 An attempt was made to plant some of the bonsai in the ground, pot and all.
 However, as the roots were prevented by the pot from spreading and were overshadowed by the branches and leaves above, the rain water could not soak through to them and those trees withered.

 At the height of the war, a good number of the bonsai were transferred to the Koishikawa Botanical Gardens, the horticultural gardens attached to Tokyo University a little ways to the north of the palace.
 (Occupying 40-acres, the gardens were originally founded by the Tokugawa shogunate for the cultivation of medicinal plants.
 Between the gardens and the palace was the Kōraku-en Garden.)
-Even after the transfer it took a great deal of effort to save those remaining bonsai at the Ōmichi Shitate-ba from dying from lack of water.
+Even after the transfer it took a great deal of effort to save those remaining bonsai at the Ōmichi Shitate-ba from dying because of a lack of water.
 When fine weather continued and nothing else could be done, the gardeners would wait for nightfall and then go down by moonlight to fetch water from the nearby Dōkan Moat, a little ways to the east.
 But this was very hard work carrying the water back up in copper pots because of the steepness of the gradient.
 People working as gardeners were affected badly because their bodies were undernourished from lack of food.
 They wondered whether the bonsai or their own bodies would give up the struggle first.